Boolean Decision Rules via Column Generation: Introduction

 In this paper, we also propose an IP formulation for Boolean rule (DNF or CNF) learning but one that avoids the above limitations.
 Rather than mining rules, we use the large-scale optimization technique of column generation (CG) to intelligently search over the exponential number of all possible clauses, without enumerating even a pre-mined subset (which can be large).
 Instead, only those clauses that can improve the current solution are generated on the fly.
 In practice, our approach solves the IP formulation to provable optimality for smaller datasets.
 For large datasets we employ an approximate version of CG by randomly selecting samples and candidate features that can be used in a clause.
 To speed up computation, we also generate additional clauses using a greedy algorithm that still optimizes the correct objective.

-A numerical evaluation is presented using $15$ datasets.
-In terms of the trade-off achieved between accuracy and rule simplicity, our CG algorithm dominates three other recent proposals on $7$ datasets, whereas each of the others dominates on at most two.
+A numerical evaluation is presented using $16$ datasets, including one from the ongoing FICO Explainable Machine Learning Challenge \cite{FICO2018}.
+In terms of the trade-off achieved between accuracy and rule simplicity, our CG algorithm dominates three other recent proposals on $8$ datasets, whereas each of the others dominates on at most two.
 When optimized for accuracy using cross-validation, CG remains competitive with rule learners such as RIPPER \cite{cohen1995} that are designed for maximum accuracy.
-In some instances it provides significantly less complex models with little to no sacrifice in accuracy.
+In some instances it provides significantly less complex models with no sacrifice in accuracy.

+We note that CG has been proposed for other machine learning tasks such as boosting \cite{demiriz2002,bi2004} and hash learning \cite{li2013}.
+In \cite{demiriz2002} however, the pricing problem (see Section~\ref{sec:prob:CG}) is solved approximately by a weak learning algorithm (``weak'' in the boosting sense), not IP, whereas in \cite{bi2004}, pricing can be done tractably through enumeration.